All Episodes

 He stayed calm under really difficult circumstances.

-And Lynn Wood will join us later.
+And Linwood will join us later.

-Also join us on TV tonight.
+Also, join us on TV tonight.

 John Solomon has a huge breaking news story.

-Sarah's gonna have one tonight as well.
+Sarah's going to have one tonight as well.

 She's right.

-She's she's an amazing reporter.
+She's an amazing reporter.

 You know, spent years in war zones covering wars.